ianthehenry/cmd/README.md

 # Help

-`cmd` will automatically generate a `--help` flag.
+`cmd` will automatically generate a `--help` flag that prints the full docstring for a command.

-The docstring can be multiple lines long.
-In that case, only the first line will appear in a command group description.
+When printing the help for groups, `cmd` will only print the first line of each subcommand's docstring.

-You give useful names to arguments by replacing argument types with a tuple of `["ARG-NAME" type]`.
+You can give useful names to arguments by replacing argument types with a tuple of `["ARG-NAME" type]`.
 For example:

 ```janet
 (def name ["NAME" :string])